Moulins, Allier: History

 In February 1566 it became eponymous to the Edict of Moulins, an important royal ordinance dealing with many aspects of the administration of justice and feudal and ecclesiastical privilege, including limitations on the appanages held by French princes, abrogation of the levy of rights of tallage claimed by seigneurs over their dependants, and provisions for a system of concessions on rivers.

 This was the birthplace of the great 19th-century operatic baritone and art collector Jean-Baptiste Faure.
 In the 20th century, Coco Chanel went to school in Moulins as an orphan, before moving to Paris, where she became a fashion designer and major innovator in women's clothing.

 Politics and administration

 Territorial division

-Moulins in the préfecture of Allier, even though it is not the most populated commune of the department.
+Moulins is the prefecture of Allier, even though it is not the most populated commune of the department.

 Elections to municipal and intercommunal councils

 Mayors of Moulins

 The position of mayor has existed in Moulins since 1518.
 The current mayor is Pierre-André Périssol, in office since 1995 and last re-elected at the 2020 elections.